 Dr. Suzuki observed that all children learn to speak their own languages with great accuracy, complete with local inflections.
 He believes this demonstrates a remarkable ability by the child.
-Think about it, how hard it is for an adult to start learning to speak Mandarin?
-However all Chinese children can speak Mandarin with the greatest fluency and ease.
+Think about it, how hard it is for an adult to start learning to speak a foreign language?
+However all children learn to speak their mother tongue with the greatest fluency and ease.

 Suzuki noticed that children are surrounded by these language sounds all the time, even before they were born.
 He reasoned that if children were surrounded by musical sounds to the same degree, they would develop an equally remarkable ability in music.

 As a part of Melody's Honours and Masters degree, she discovered many different piano pedagogical approaches in her research.
 Suzuki Education came across as the most natural and positive piano learning method for young children aged three to six.

 Before the development of logic, reasoning and abstract thinking (usually happens age six onwards), children as young as three years old already possess the motor skills and emotional capacity to play the piano with pleasure.
 Apart from nurturing a life time of enjoyment and appreciation of music, it is also scientifically proven that learning to play the piano can develop areas in the brain involved in language, reasoning and spatial intelligence in children.
 Furthermore, the benefits of learning the piano goes far beyond mental and physical development.
 It also fosters abilities and skills that are essential for a healthy, happy and flourishing human being.
 Music students are taught to think creatively when it comes to problem solving, they are trained to have discipline and teamwork skills, they can access to one of the best means of self-expression, the music they play bridge cultural and geographical gaps, it teaches young people to conquer fear and take risks... as Plato once said, music gives soul to the universe, wings to the mind, and life to everything.